Thorfix/XPlain/README.md

 # XPlain
-A tool to explain codebases using LLM (Anthropic's Claude Sonnet 3.5)
+A tool to explain codebases using multiple LLM providers (currently supporting Anthropic Claude)

 ## Overview
 XPlain is a local development tool designed to help developers understand codebases by allowing them to ask questions about code in a designated folder.
-The tool uses Anthropic's Claude Sonnet 3.5 to provide intelligent responses based on the codebase contents.
+The tool supports multiple LLM providers (currently Anthropic's Claude) to provide intelligent responses based on the codebase contents.

 ## Features
 - Simple CLI interface for asking questions about your code
-- Integration with Anthropic's Claude Sonnet 3.5
+- Support for multiple LLM providers (currently Anthropic Claude)
 - Configuration system for API tokens and settings
 - Tool-assisted code analysis capabilities
 - Windows-focused development (though may work on other platforms)